Search: 504 results

 Verse ConceptsGoldIvorySeafaringTradeThe NavyCommerceShips For TradingTrade With Metals

-And all the kings of the earth sought the face of Solomon to hear his wisdom that God put in his heart.
+And all the kings of the earth sought the presence of Solomon, to hear his wisdom, that God had put in his heart.

 Solomon had four thousand stalls for horses and chariots, and twelve thousand horsemen, that he stationed in the chariot cities, and with the king at Jerusalem.